Ukrainian Expatriate Engineers Develop Torpedo-Armed Sub

 His original idea was to develop the vessel in two versions: one to carry workers for underwater infrastructure repair and another for leisure travel for the ultra-rich.

-Following 36 iterations, the developers sealed the Manta Ray fish-shaped aerodynamic design, a complete departure from the classic cigar-shape.
+Following 36 iterations, the developers sealed the manta ray-shaped aerodynamic design, a complete departure from the classic cigar shape.

 Possible Roles

-Its electric engine and sonar-absorbing coating enhance its stealth characteristics, enabling hit and run operations, Fast Company wrote, citing the vessel’s UAE-based developer.
+The sub’s electric engine and sonar-absorbing coating enhance its stealth characteristics, enabling hit-and-run operations, Fast Company wrote, citing the vessel’s UAE-based developer.

 Apart from launching torpedoes, it can “sneak next to the belly of an enemy ship” to attach and detonate magnetic mines from a safe distance, according to the outlet.